An engaging and easy Earth Day math sensory bin for kids. They can explore sensory play while working on their number skills.

 What are the Kids Learning with this Math Sensory Bin?

-Here are some early learning concepts touched on with this Earth Day math bin:
+Here are some early math concepts touched on with this Earth Day math bin:

 - Counting (and skip counting)